xinlin-z/tklog/README.md

 * **winlogHandler** class, which is inherited from logging.Handler and contains a winlog.

-There are also four example code files for the four above classes.
+There are also four example code files for these classes.

-Please run and check the example code before enjoying the classes from tklog, anddon't forget to try **right click** on the log area.
+Please run and check the example code before enjoying the classes from tklog, and don't forget to try **right click** on the log area.
 Maybe it's a surprise for you.
+All the classes are **thread-safe**!

     $python3 example_tklog.py
     $python3 example_tklogHandler.py